Midwives may administer this drug after consulting with and on the order of a physician.

 Warnings and Precautions:

 Misoprostol should be used with caution in those with pre-existing cardiovascular disease.
 Oxytocin should be started no earlier than 4 hours after the last dose of misoprostol.
+Misoprostol is can be absorbed through skin and mucous membranes and should not be handled by anyone who is or could possibly be pregnant, lactating or trying to conceive.

 Human Data Suggest Low Risk (Term Cervical Ripening)